me-vedant/DBMS/README.md

 # SQL
 Practice and other sessions
-Nothing but practice codes of SQL and other things will are necessary.
+Nothing but practice codes of SQL and other things are necessary.